 where $\mathbf{x}\in\mathbb{R}^n$ is the optimization vector, $f:\mathbb{R}^n\to\mathbb{R}$ is the objective function and $\Omega$ is $n$-dimensional bounded real-valued search space.
 Also, $\mathbf{x}_{lb}\in\mathbb{R}^n$ and $\mathbf{x}_{ub}\in\mathbb{R}^n$ are lower and upper bounds, respectively, utilized in the element-wise inequality constraints that define the search space:

-First we perform a linear normalization between the solution referent point and the random sampling median referent point.
+First we perform a linear normalization between the solution reference point and the random sampling median reference point.
 The solution of \eqref{eq:minimization_problem} is a global minimum $\mathbf{x}^-\in\Omega$ which ensures the minimal value of objective function

 In contrast, RS obtains sub-optimal results with higher objective values hence we denote their median value with $f^+$.
 Normalized linear grade $\rho$ scales then the objective value $f$ from the range $[f^-, f^+]$ to unit range $[0, 1]$: